Wednesday, August 6

 Several growers from diverse farming operations will discuss their alfalfa operations and how they address the current economic challenges in keeping their operations profitable.

-Moderator: Dr. Don Miller
+Moderator: Don Miller

 Forage Technical Consultant | Mountain View Seeds